-Customer retainage is recorded as a current liability under deferred revenue on the accompanying balance sheets and totaled \$10,720 and \$133,220 at December 31, 2019 and 2018, respectively.
-During the years ended December 31, 2019 and 2018, the Company recognized revenue of \$122,500 and \$3,786, respectively, related to customer retainage that were included in the liability at the beginning of each period.
+Customer retainage is recorded as a current liability under deferred revenue on the accompanying balance sheets and totaled \$0 and \$10,720 at December 31, 2020 and 2019, respectively.
+During the years ended December 31, 2020 and 2019, the Company recognized revenue of \$10,720 and \$122,500, respectively, related to customer retainage that were included in the liability at the beginning of each period.
 Changes in deferred revenue amounts related to customer retainage will fluctuate from year to year based upon the customer's contract completion date, allowing the Company to invoice and recover the retainage.

-Licensing and Royalties with Related Party
+Licensing and Royalties with Former Related Party

-As discussed further in Note 8.
-Collaboration Agreement with Related Party, the Company licenses intellectual property to Modern Round, LLC ("MR"), a wholly-owned subsidiary of That's Eatertainment Corp. ("TEC"), f/k/a Modern Round Entertainment Corp. ("MREC"), a related party, in exchange for sales-based royalties.
+As discussed further in Note 9.
+Co-Venture Agreement with Modern Round, the Company licenses intellectual property to Modern Round, LLC ("MR"), a wholly-owned subsidiary of That's Eatertainment Corp. ("TEC"), f/k/a Modern Round Entertainment Corp. ("MREC"), a former related party, in exchange for sales-based royalties.
 Revenues from this agreement are recognized in accordance with the terms of the contract as the sales occur.
 The Company receives additional immaterial sales-based royalties from strategic partners.
+Effective October 12, 2020, TEC and MREC no longer meet the requirements to be considered related parties.